IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Nutanix_Frame/README.md

 import 'igel/frame-sat-kiosk-profile.xml'
 ```

-The Frame SAT Kiosk Custom Profile is designed to support a specific end user workflow relying on Frame's SATs or [Secure Anonymous Tokens](https://docs.frame.nutanix.com/frame-apis/sat-api.html) for identity; this flow also assumes a particular Frame configuration to support KIOSK experience as defined below.
+The Frame SAT Kiosk Custom Profile is designed to support a specific end user workflow relying on Frame's SATs or [Secure Anonymous Tokens](https://docs.frame.nutanix.com/frame-apis/sat-api.html) for identity; this flow also assumes a particular Frame configuration to support the kiosk experience as defined below.

 ### SAT Kiosk Mode User Experience: